alexandergall/onie-debian-nix-installer/README.md

 is used to create the profile, because `.deb` files can change as the stable release progresses through its update cycle.
 As a consequence, building the ONIE installer at a later time can fail.
-For this reason, the URLs are replaced by ones realative to `snapshot.debian.org`, which contains an archive of all `.deb` files ever created.
+For this reason, the URLs are replaced by ones relative to `snapshot.debian.org`, which contains an archive of all `.deb` files ever created.
 These URLs are stable over time and should allow for builds of the ONIE installer at any point in the future.